Business Secrets Exposed – The Four Tips For Buying A Business

 “An oft-cited rule of thumb is that anywhere from three-quarters to 90 percent of all start-ups ‘fail’, which is to say they don’t make it to a trade sale or IPO, and are wound up.”

-Often, an entrepreneur will have a brilliant idea that they’re extremely passionate about.
+Often, an entrepreneur will have a brilliant start up business idea that they’re extremely passionate about.
 However, they won’t have the money required to get that idea off the ground.
 That means they go to the bank and borrow or they take out another mortgage on their own home.

-This leaves them under a mountain of debt that they need to clear before the business can make any profit.
+This leaves them under a mountain of debt that they need to clear before they can become a profitable business.

 The owner runs out of money and they end up contributing to the above statistic.